There is a cadre of people who claim to be fearless.

 Fear seems a natural response for survival in a world filled with ticking time bombs.

-For INTJ personality types, fear has been constant and ever-present due to their hypersensitivity to people and the potential for danger.
+For INTJ personality types, fear has been constant and ever-present due to their hypersensitivity to people and potential danger.

 It has been said that bravery is experiencing fear and still following through with appropriate action.